An article about the best things to do and see in South Thailand including the Full Moon Party, Scuba Diving, Songkran, and much more.

 The first one was Baan Chalok Hostel (close distance to Chalok Beach and the John Suwan Viewpoint) and the second was Neptune Hostel right next to the pier (close distance to my Scuba Diving school).

-Unmissable Travel Experiences in South Thailand #02: Get your Scuba Diving Certification in Koh Tao
+Get Your Scuba Diving Certification in Koh Tao

 Truth be told, it’s no mystery why many backpackers end up staying in Koh Tao for the entire duration of their journey to Thailand: parties, hikes, beaches and yes, the opportunity to get your Scuba Diving Open Water Certification at extremely low prices.
 It is one of the best places to get scuba certified after all!